sdkbox-doc/en/src/inmobi/v3-cpp/api-reference.md

 ```cpp
 static void setLocation ( double latitude , double longitude ) ;
 ```
-> Provide the user's location to the SDK for targetting purposes.
+> Provide the user's location to the SDK for targeting purposes.
 @param location: The location of the user

 ```cpp
 static void setNationality ( const std::string & nationality ) ;
 ```
-> Provide the user's nationality to the SDK for targetting purposes.
+> Provide the user's nationality to the SDK for targeting purposes.
 @param nationality The user's nationality.

 ```cpp
 static void setPostalCode ( const std::string & postalcode ) ;
 ```
-> Provide the user's postal code to the SDK for targetting purposes.
+> Provide the user's postal code to the SDK for targeting purposes.
 @param postalcode The user's postalcode.

 ```cpp